About LETCSA

 I just completed a LETCSA course.
 How do I print my certificate off Acadis?

-The only LETCSA training that has a certificate of completion is the 24-hour Patrol Tactics In-Service.
+The only LETCSA training with a certificate of completion is the 24-hour Patrol Tactics In-Service.
 All other LETCSA trainings do not have a certificate.
 Your class completion is shown on your ACADIS transcript.

 Where do I send feedback regarding online, self-paced LETCSA courses?